libp2p.pubsub package

 peer_receive_channel: trio.MemoryReceiveChannel[ID]

-peers: Dict[ID, INetStream]
+peers: dict[ID, INetStream]

-property protocols: Tuple[TProtocol, ...]
+property protocols: tuple[TProtocol, ...]

-async publish(topic_id: str, data: bytes) None
+async publish(topic_id: str | list[str], data: bytes) None

-Publish data to a topic.
+Publish data to a topic or multiple topics.

 Parameters: